Ric Tapia/Icon Sportswire

 Author: Anthony Vlahovic

 The Most Improved Player award in the NBA is one of the most interesting accolades a player can receive.
-While the rest of the awards handed out in the league have stats that can help narrow the field, the MIP can either be an award with a clear-cut winner or, like this past season, it can be given to a player like Tyrese Maxey.
-Many could argue that Maxey has been playing at an equally strong level over the past two seasons, but that is one of the reasons why betting on this award can be difficult.
+While the rest of the awards handed out in the league have stats that can help narrow the field, the MIP can either be an award with a clear-cut winner or, like the 2023-24 season, it can be given to a player like Tyrese Maxey.

 Season | Player | Team | Opening odds |